mozilla-services/screenshots/docs/acceptance.md

 #### Owner/Non-Authenticated

 - [ ] It should display a marketing CTA sign in with FxA
-- [ ] It should display a button that directs user to sign in
+- [x] It should display a button that directs user to sign in

 #### Owner/Authenticated

-- [ ] It should allow users to favorite shots
+- [ ] It should allow users to favorite shots [#4879](https://github.com/mozilla-services/screenshots/issues/4879)
 - [ ] It should visually indicate which shots have been favorited [#4781](https://github.com/mozilla-services/screenshots/issues/4791)
-- [ ] It should provide a link to get to Settings
+- [x] It should provide a link to get to Settings

 ### Home Page